Introducing the Management Console

 Features, tools and permissions

 The feature page is a consolidated space within the Management Console that holds all the information about a single feature.
 It includes all the capabilities of discovering, activating, and configuring it, in one place.
-If the feature is available in their business plan, the user can read about the feature, view the related media in the gallery, and activate the feature without assistance.
+If the feature is available in the brands business plan, the user can read about the feature, view the related media in the gallery, and activate or configure the feature without assistance.

 Each feature has a dedicated feature page.
 When a user finds a feature they are interested in, they first need to access the feature page using the navigation.